-T.H. is a passionate educator specializing in renewable energy technology.
-Currently a professor at South Florida University and a National Geographic Emerging Explorer.
+Thomas Henry Taha Rassam Culhane, often called “T.H.” is a passionate educator specializing in renewable energy technology.
+Currently a professor at University of South Florida and a National Geographic Emerging Explorer.
 As a father and teacher, he is passionate about creating solutions to world challenges, wanting to leave a better world for his children.
 He was first introduced to biogas in Egypt in 2003.
 It wasn’t until 2009 that T.H. developed urban home-scale biogas, that biogas education became his mission.
 As an individual, or as part of a team, T.H. sparks that same passion in others, to be as inspired as he is, to leave a better world for all.

 Janice has a background in alternative education and a career in vertical aeroponics.
 With an interest in finding a more sensible and natural alternative to the minerals currently used in hydroponics and aeroponics, Janice is one of the founding members of Solar CITIES.
 She has been active in several youth organizations and volunteers her time in support of refugee efforts in the U.S. and abroad.
 Janice enjoys teaching people of all ages how to combine old world skills with modern simple technologies.
 Her passion is in helping people to help themselves.